Slain Al Jazeera journalist was icon of Palestinian coverage

 He and Abu Akleh were often caught in Israeli cross-fire during the many stories they covered together, he said.
 On one assignment, their car filled with tear gas and they struggled to breathe.
 When they would think back on these moments, he said Abu Akleh would laugh and marvel at how they managed to survive.

-Images of the moments after Abu Akleh was shot in the head in the West Bank town of Jenin circulated online and were broadcast on Al Jazeera and other Arabic news channels.
+Images of the moments after Abu Akleh was shot in the head on the outskirts of the Jenin refugee camp circulated online and were broadcast on Al Jazeera and other Arabic news channels.
 Wearing a helmet and a vest clearly marked “PRESS,” Abu Akleh’s body was shown lying face down in a patch of sand.
 A Palestinian man jumped over a wall to reach her as gunshots rang out, dragging her motionless body to a car.

 In video from the West Bank hospital where Abu Akleh was pronounced dead, a male colleague was seen weeping at her hospital bed as others choked back tears.
 A female correspondent for Al Jazeera in the Gaza Strip wept on air as she reported from a vigil for the journalist.